 VRI services are also becoming increasingly widespread in business due to the growth in remote and multilingual work teams based in different locations.
-Also, technology is getting better and more companies and employees are becoming comfortable and familiar with the idea of telecommuting or using video conference tools.
-Because VRI services do not require the interpreter to be there in person, companies can cut costs on paying travel and parking reimbursements with VRI.
+Also, technology is getting better and more companies and employees are becoming comfortable with the idea of using video conference tools.
+Because VRI services do not require the interpreter to be there in person, companies can cut costs on paying travel and parking reimbursements.

-Video remote interpreting has many advantages that make it an attractive choice for many potential clients.
+Also, video remote interpreting has many advantages that make it an attractive choice for many potential clients.
 It is quick, readily available and cost-effective.
-On top of that, VRI services are easy to use.
+Moreover, VRI services are easy to use.

 Who uses Video Remote Interpreting?

 There are many cases where it’s important for an interpreter to be present.
-For example, if a speaker is giving a presentation and some of the audience needs it interpreted into another language.
-Nevertheless, VRI is ideal for emergency or last minute situations, business meetings, and more.
+For example, if a speaker is giving a presentation and some of the audience needs it interpreted into another language or if there is someone who needs an ASL interpreter.
+Nevertheless, video remote service is ideal for emergency or last minute situations, business meetings, and more.

-As business continues to become more global, Skype and other online conferencing tools have become more commonplace.
+As business continues to become more global, Skype and other online conferencing tools have become more ordinary.
 Though Skype offers some foreign language support tools, they can’t fully solve the problem of language and cultural barriers.
-VRI services help companies communicate in real time with international clients and partners without risking embarrassing – or possibly damaging – mistakes.
+VRI services help companies interact in real time with foreing clients and partners without risking embarrassing – or possibly damaging – mistakes.
 Having a skilled linguistic and cultural liaison present through VRI can make the difference to close a deal across language barriers or lose it.

-In this global landscape, organizations also increasingly require multilingual teams throughout the globe.
+In this global landscape, institutions also increasingly require multilingual teams throughout the globe.
 Video remote interpreting allows diverse and widely dispersed teams to fluently discuss critical issues.
-It also allows organizations to access international talent and expertise without incurring into expensive relocation costs.
+It also allows institutions to access foreing talent and expertise without incurring into expensive relocation costs.

 During lengthy court hearings and trials, delays caused by a lack of accredited interpreters can see costs skyrocket.
-While complicated or technical hearings may benefit from having an in person interpreter; there are many cases when VRI services provide a more efficient alternative.
+While complicated or technical hearings may benefit from having an in site interpreter; there are many cases when video remote services provide a more efficient alternative.